YBW Forum

 The company we sailed with in Greece, Sailing Holidays, started life in the 1970s as the Flotilla Sailing Club offering flotilla holidays aboard a fleet of Jaguar 27s and UFO27s.It was a great success.
 One of the company's engineers, Barrie Neilson, became a flotilla leader and then eventually took over the company, changing its name to Sailing Holidays in 1987.

-The Jaguar 22 is a 21.5ft masthead sloop designed by Frank V. Butler and built in fiberglass by Russell Marine Ltd. since 1975.
-1500 units have been built.
-The Jaguar 22 is a light sailboat which is a good performer.
+The Jaguar 21 is a 21.33ft fractional sloop designed by John Mullins and built in fiberglass between 1978 and 1997.
+The Jaguar 21 is a moderate weight sailboat which is a good performer.
 It is stable / stiff and has a low righting capability if capsized.
 It is best suited as a day-boat.
+This boat has a reasonable score and ranks in the top half.

 The Jaguar catamarans have been designed with ocean sailing in mind and they have been built to be strong, reliable, and seaworthy.
 With a displacement of 4,800 lbs, a beam of 11'9" and a draft of 2'1", the Jaguar 36 catamaran has the capacity to take you on extended coastal voyages and even longer blue water trips.